Bit-Apps-Pro/file-manager/readme.txt

  + Recommended 5.6+
  + Upto 7.2
  + Supports 7.3 on production environment
-+ DISALLOW_FILE_EDIT must be false to edit files from Library File Manager.
+ + DISALLOW_FILE_EDIT must be false to edit files from Bit File Manager.

 = Installation process =

 + Upload and install the plugin.
 + Go to admin dashboard
-+ Click on Library File Manager side menu
++ Click on Bit File Manager side menu

 **Congratulations** you have done it!